MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/eprocess.md

 The **RTL_BITMAP** structure serves as a header for a general-purpose, one-dimensional bitmap of arbitrary length.
 A driver can use such a bitmap as an economical way to keep track of a set of reusable items.
 For example, a file system can use bitmaps to track which clusters and sectors on a hard disk have already been allocated to hold file data.

 For a list of the **Rtl*Xxx*** routines that use **RTL_BITMAP** structures, see the [Related articles](#related-articles) section.
 The caller of these **Rtl*Xxx*** routines is responsible for allocating the storage for the **RTL_BITMAP** structure and for the buffer that contains the bitmap.
-This buffer must begin on a four-byte boundary in memory and must be a multiple of four bytes in length.
+This buffer must begin on a 4 byte boundary in memory and must be a multiple of 4 bytes in length.
 The bitmap begins at the start of the buffer but can contain any number of bits that fit in the allocated buffer.

 Before supplying an **RTL_BITMAP** structure as a parameter to an **Rtl*Xxx*** routine, call the [**RtlInitializeBitMap**](/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlinitializebitmap) routine to initialize the structure.
 The input parameters to this routine are a pointer to a buffer that contains the bitmap, and the size, in bits, of the bitmap. **RtlInitializeBitMap** doesn't change the contents of this buffer.

 If the caller allocates the storage for the **RTL_BITMAP** structure and bitmap in paged memory, the caller must be running at IRQL <= APC_LEVEL when it passes a pointer to this structure as a parameter to any of the **Rtl*Xxx*** routines listed in the [Related articles](#related-articles) section.
 If the caller allocates the storage from nonpaged memory (or, equivalently, from locked paged memory), the caller can be running at any IRQL when it calls the **Rtl*Xxx*** routine.

-Supported in Windows 2000 and later versions of Windows.

 Header: *Wdm.h*.
 Include: *Wdm.h*, *Ntddk.h*, *Ntifs.h*.